-The 135 Mile ride is the crown jewel of the SCMC.
-With 135.0 miles and 13,215′ of climbing, this route comes close to the Death Ride in elevation.
+The Double Metric ride is the crown jewel of the SCMC.
+Route includes a loop through Big Basin Park with magnificent redwoods, twisty rollers and the best road surfaces in the county.
+With 127 miles (204 kilometers) and 12,550′ of climbing, this route comes close to the Death Ride in elevation.
 More climbing bang for your buck at 98 Feet Per Mile (FPM)!
-Riders should start by 7:00 am and clear the Lunch Stop by 1:00 pm, or return via the 100M route, as there will not be sufficient time to complete the 135M route.
-Due to the amount of mileage and elevation gain, this course is only suitable for experienced cyclists with a very strong fitness foundation Course Map available in March
+Riders should start by 7:00 am and clear the Lunch Stop by 1:00 pm, or return via the 100M route, as there will not be sufficient time to complete the 127M route.
+Due to the amount of mileage and elevation gain,

-Not quite tuned up for the 135M?
-The 101.6 mile route is the ticket.
-At 10,130′ of climbing, it offers excellent bragging rights at 100 FPM.
-Riders should start by 7:30 am and clear the Lunch Stop by 1:30 pm or take the 75M route back as there may not be sufficient time to complete the 101M route.
+Not quite tuned up for the Double Metric?
+The Century route is the ticket.
+At 10,300′ of climbing, it offers excellent bragging rights at 100 FPM.
+Riders should start by 7:30 am and clear the Lunch Stop by 1:30 pm or take the 75M route back as there may not be sufficient time to complete the 102M route.
 This route is suitable for experienced cyclists.
-Course Map available in March
+Course Map

-This route offers many of the scenic roads from the 135M and 101M rides.
-This 75.7 mile route is no slouch of a ride, with 6,794′ of climbing or 90 FPM.
+This route offers many of the scenic roads from the Double Metric and Century rides.
+This 75 mile route is no slouch of a ride, with 6,700′ of climbing or 90 FPM.
 Riders must start by 8:00 am.
 This route is suitable for experienced cyclists.
-Course Map available in March
+Course Map

 This route offers some of the best ocean views Santa Cruz has to offer.
-At 45.3 miles with 2,959′ of climbing, it works out to a leisurely 46 FPM.
+At 45 miles with 2,900′ of climbing, it works out to a leisurely 46 FPM.
 Riders should start between 9:00 – 10:00 am.
-This route is suitable for most levels of cyclists who enjoy hills.
-Course Map available in March
+This route is suitable for most levels of cyclists who enjoy hills. eBike friendly – a new electrical assist category for the 45 Mile Route is available on registration – please review our eBike notes if interested in joining the ride !
+Course Map

 We pride ourselves on the quality and variety of snacks and meals during and after the ride.
-You’ll find home made banana bread, salty snacks, great sandwiches for lunch, and our famous build-it-yourself burrito and Marianne’s ice cream at the post ride meal.
+You’ll find home made banana bread, salty snacks, great sandwiches for lunch, and a post-ride meal with Marianne’s ice cream.

 This ride has it all.
 Shady redwoods, challenging climbs with glorious views, ocean breeze, smooth descents.
 Enjoy every moment.